CristianDavideConte/universalSmoothScroll/docs/EasingFunctions.md

 ## The `bouncesNumber` parameter
 It's the number of bounces the returned [`StepLengthCalculator`](./FAQ.md#q-what-is-a-steplengthcalculator-) will do before completing the scroll-animation. <br/>
-A "bounce" occurs when the scroll-animation reaches the highest scrollable value of a container and then goes back.
+A _bounce_ occurs when the scroll-animation reaches the highest scrollable value of a container and then goes back.

 ---